If you’ve searched for information on sitemaps lately, you’ve probably noticed two different takes:

 5. Conduct User Acceptance Testing

 If you have the time and opportunity, it’s a good idea to get members of your target market to take a look at your website.
-Modern analytics apps show you basics of user behavior, including where they click around, how long they take on a page, etc. For example, Hotjar shows you a heat map of where users spend the most time on a page.
+Modern analytics apps show you basics of user behavior, including where they click around, how long they take on a page, etc. For example, Hotjar shows you a website heatmap of where users spend the most time on a page.

 Simplicity is key when it comes to a good sitemap.
 Strangely enough, achieving that level of simplicity often requires a lot of planning in advance.
 It may take some time, but it will be worth it.
 Your sitemap ensures an elegant and friendly experience for all your future users.